 A steering group oversees the implementation of the programme.
 Its members include Welsh Government, Natural Resources Wales, Cardiff University Sustainable Places Research Institute, Aberystwyth University, Bangor University, JNCC, Plantlife, RSPB, Wales Environment Link and the Wildlife Trust.

 Natural Resources Wales have identified priority evidence needs relating to some of their marine biodiversity work.
 For further information please visit the NRW website.
 The document below outlines the projects that NRW consider to be of high priority, and where they wish to explore opportunities for collaborative working.

 The Biodiversity and Ecosystem Evidence and Research Needs (BEERN) Programme welcomes applications for small research projects that will directly support our understanding, evidence and monitoring of biodiversity and ecosystems in Wales.

-Applications can be submitted using the application form attached by the 31st July, 5pm to Wales Biodiversity Partnership at [email protected]
+Applications can be submitted using the application form below by the 30th June, 5pm to Wales Biodiversity Partnership at [email protected].